Romans 3:21-31

 Romans 3:21 – 5:11

-Execution? or Gracious Intervention? vv.9-20 are much like a courtroom scene (see Rom.
-3:9-20).
+Execution? or Gracious Intervention?
+As we mentioned earlier, vv.9-20 are much like a courtroom scene where man is arraigned before God’s bar of justice.
 We have heard the evidence, the charge, the indictment read aloud, the opportunity for defense, the “guilty” verdict, and declaration that there is no possibility of appeal.
-The only thing left is the execution of the sentence.
-But at the last moment God opens His mouth in grace.
+All that is left is the execution of the sentence.
+But at the last moment, when man’s mouth is closed in judgment, God opens His mouth in grace.
 If the criminal was taken out and executed, there would be no “good news”.
 But instead, in the following chapters of Romans we have all the blessings of the Gospel unfolded!
 We find the guilty sinner, not only justified from every charge that could be laid against him, but brought into a new standing before God “in Christ” that he never had before, even in innocence in the garden of Eden.
-Three main subdivisions:
+There are three main subdivisions:

 God’s Righteousness for Justification